 Mount Starr is accessed from the scenic and spectacular U.S. 395 that runs along the east side of the Sierra Nevada mountain range.
 To get to the trailhead for Mount Starr, turn west into Toms Place/ Rock Creek Canyon about halfway between Mammoth Lakes and Bishop.
 Drive all the way up past Rock Creek Lake to the end of the road at the Mosquito Flat Trailhead parking lot, 10.4 miles from U.S. 395.

-To my knowledge nothing is needed for day hiking Mount Starr during the summer and early fall months.
-To do a backpack trip into the region you would need to contact the White Mountain Ranger station down in Bishop.
+There are no restrictions for day hiking Mount Starr during the summer and early fall months.
+To do a backpacking trip into the region you would need to contact the White Mountain Ranger Station down in Bishop at 760-873-2500.